 I am originally from Baltimore, Md., but I have traveled to and lived in several states in the United States over the years.
-Eventually, I moved to the Caribbean, where I lived for over a decade.
-While there, I produced several of the drawings that you see on my website.
+Eventually, I moved to the Caribbean, where I lived for over a decade on several islands.
+While there, I produced several drawings you see on my website.
 While in the Caribbean, I was also blessed to pursue my other love, singing.
-I billed myself as The Soul Singer, and I entertained tourists visiting the island I was living at the time.
-A few years ago, I spent a year in Southeast Asia, where I spent time traveling to a few places in the Philippines, Cambodia, and Vietnam.
+I billed myself as The Soul Singer and entertained tourists visiting the island I was living at the time.
+After leaving the Caribbean, I spent a year in Southeast Asia, where I spent time traveling to a few places in the Philippines, Cambodia, and Vietnam.
 And for the past eight months, I have been living and traveling between Kenya and Tanzania in East Africa.